DesignCon is part of the Informa Markets Division of Informa PLC

 • Lab validation of system performance and architecture choices

-• Pseudo random data patterns and code frequency spectra
+• Pseudo random and stress test data patterns and code frequency spectra

 • Signal coding, scrambling and DC balance modeling

-• Focus on combining optical and electrical link modeling and performance
+• Joint optical and electrical link modeling and performance

-Power Integrity, distribution, and management are essential for system functionality and performance.
-This track addresses power regulation in terms of power distribution network design, modeling and analysis on boards, packages, and chips, including thermal and reliability considerations.
+Power Integrity (PI), distribution, and management are essential for system functionality and performance.
+This track addresses system-level power distribution network design, modeling, and analysis on boards, packages, and chips, including thermal and reliability considerations ? - in HPC, AI, and ML applications, for instance.
 It emphasizes the modeling and analysis of impedance, supply noise, and/or power induced jitter, and their impact on overall system performance.

 • Chip-level power distribution and regulation impact on system PDN performance